mushfiqur47/flash/docs/Libraries-and-Services.md

   **Path Information**

   - `url` : absolute URL of current request.
+  - `uri` : The URI which was given in order to access this page; for instance, '/index.html'.
+  - `request_uri` : The URI which was given in order to access this page; for instance, '/index.html'.
   - `path` : path of current request.
   - `path_info` : path of current request with query string.